Obtaining Access Tokens Using Authorization Code Flow

 Get Token

-Call the Raidiam's OAuth /token
+Call the Raidiam's OAuth /token endpoint to authenticate your client.

 Utilize the client authentication method configured for your client: